h2non/htgen/README.md

 ## Features

 - Tiny: 300 LOC, 5KB minified
-- Simple and elegant API supporting method chaining and more
+- Simple and elegant API, which supports method chaining and more
-- Minified or indented code generation
+- Minified or pretty well indented code generation
 - Runs over node and the browser
 - No third party dependencies
 - DOM decoupled